vault27/Foundation/ospf.md

 - Is called Summary
 - Link State ID in this LSA is network number
-- Is sent by ABR, contains all prefixes available in neighbor area
+- Is sent by ABR between non backbone area and area 0, contains all prefixes available in neighbor area
 - LSA-3 are generated based on LSA-1 or LSA-3
 - For example ABR connected to Area 0 and Area 1, takes all LSA-1 from Area 1 and generates LSA-3 which are sent to Area 0
 - For example ABR connected to Area 0 and Area 2 receives LSA-3 from Area 0 regarding routes in Area 1, then it regenerates them to LSA-3 for area 2, during regeneration it changes Advertising router and Metric of LSA
-- **LSA 3 received from non backbone area will be installed to routing table but will not be propogated further**
+- **LSA 3 received from non backbone area will be installed to routing table of ABR but will not be propogated further to other areas**
 - When ABR receives LSA-1, it creates LSA-3 with same network as in LSA-1, LSA-2 are used to determine network mask for multi access network
 - For example ABR sends everything he gets from Area 1 to Area 0 interfaces
 - Every prefix contains network, mask, metric